Contact Bruce

 life.
 In a peaceful protest, for example, you will know when things are

 escalating and can withdraw.
-Learn here and here.
-Also see Violence & Common Sense.
+Learn here

 - Police Numbers.
 Until